mikeygough/my-ACS-3330-Single-Page-Web-Applications/Lessons/lesson-02.md

 ## React Props and State

-This class you will work on improving the codebase you've developed in the previous classes.
+In this class, you will work on improving the codebase you've developed in the previous classes.

 <!-- > -->